Stuartlab-UCSC/hexmap-view/docs/help/createMap.rst

 In general there is not a single method that is best for all types of data.
 There is an option on the **Create Map** window to replace any missing values with zeroes.
-This applies to **feature data** whose missing values are converted to zero before calculating spearman similarities.
+This applies to **feature data** whose missing values are converted to zero before calculating Spearman similarities.
 Depending on the distribution of the data our technique of filling with zeroes may be problematic.